Bubba Thompson Player Props: Rangers vs. Royals

 - Thompson hit .259 with five doubles, a home run and seven walks.

-- Appearing in 55 games last season, he hit only one home run.
+- He went deep once out of 55 games a year ago, leaving the ballpark in 0.6% of his plate appearances.

-- In eight of 55 games last year, Thompson picked up an RBI, and he had one game with more than one RBI.
+- In eight of 55 games last season, Thompson drove in a run, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.